Frequently Asked Questions

 For donors

-Donations are not subject to impact by the academic consortial agreement signed in spring 2024 and, for the time being, will continue to be managed solely by each respective university for its own purposes.
-If and when a combination takes place, the endowments of the two universities will be merged and all funds will be invested together.
+Until the combination is approved, donations will continue to be managed solely by each respective university for its own purposes.
+When combination takes place, the endowments of the two universities will be merged and all funds will be invested together.
 Individual funds will continue to be tracked separately and earnings will be allocated to the appropriate St. Ambrose and Mount Mercy funds so that the individual funds grow as part of the whole.
 Donors may still designate the campus, program, or specific purpose that they would like their donation to be used for and those designations will be honored.

 For Mount Mercy, please send an email to Lonna Drewelow with your questions or call her directly at (319) 286-4408.